naoki9911/xv6_uefi/README.md

 # xv6_uefi
-xv6_uefi is the operation system based on xv6.
+xv6_uefi is the operating system based on xv6.
 This operating system runs on x86-64 and uefi system.

 ```